emagiz/emdocs/mds/microlearning/crashcourse-platform-create-data-type-transformations.md

 ## 4. Assignment

-Use the convert datatype option to transform a input string in the format dd/MM/yyyy to a valid date in one of the transformations in your project.
+Use the convert datatype option to transform an input string in the format dd/MM/yyyy to a valid date in one of the transformations in your project.
-If you do not have one available you can add another integration via Capture, Design and Create to access the transformation.
+If you do not have one available you can add another integration via Capture, Design, and Create to access the transformation.
 This assignment can be completed within the (Academy) project that you have created/used in the previous assignment.

 ## 5. Key takeaways

 - Data type transformation is to ensure that the output is valid according to the underlying rules of that data type
 - eMagiz gives you the option to convert the datatype in most cases via the visual tooling
-- Without knowing the input format it will be impossible to make a successfull data type transformation
+- Without knowing the input format it will be impossible to make a successful data type transformation

 ##### Solution